dtrussel/dtrussel.github.io/_posts/2020-03-23-Build-your-own-linux-distro.md

 ---
 layout: post
-title: Build your own linux distro (Yocto Quickstart Guide)
+title: Build your own linux distribution
 thumbnail: assets/images/yocto-logo-bg-dark.svg
+categories: [embedded, linux, yocto, quickstart]
 ---

+In this post we are going to create our own yocto layer.
-[Yocto](https://www.yoctoproject.org/) is an open source project that lets you create your own embedded linux distribuition.
-The main idea is having many recipes, that are bundled into layers (usually called `meta-something`).
+The [Yocto Project](https://www.yoctoproject.org/) is an open source project that lets you create your own embedded linux distribuition.
+You create *recipes* that are bundled into *layers* (which are usually called `meta-something`).
-The recipes conist themselves of tasks (do_compile, do_install...)
-You can then *bake* these recipes into an image with yocto's build system called `bitbake`.
+The recipes conist themselves of tasks (`do_compile`, `do_install`...) and let you specify dependencies between tasks.
+These recipes are then *baked* into an image with yocto's build system called `bitbake`.
-The generated outputs of a recipe are called packages (one recipe can provide several packages).
+The generated outputs of a recipe are called *packages* (one recipe can provide several packages).

 ![Yocto](/assets/images/yocto-logo-bg-dark.svg){: .center-image }

+Now you are probably thinking: Why would I want to build yet another linux distro?
+I can just say that in my case, we did not want to rely on an external distribution provider for the embedded device we were developing.
+We wanted to have full control over what software will run on the device and we did not want to deal with external distribution support or updates.

-While the projects documentation is excellent, the learning curve is quite steep and in the begining it can be quite hard to find a starting point.
-So let us not waste any time and jump just into it and create an own distribution on a Ubuntu/Debian host):
+While the projects documentation is excellent, the learning curve is quite steep and in the begining it can be hard to find a good starting point.
+So instead of wasting any time, let us just jump into creating an own distribution.
+All you need is a Debian/Ubuntu host with at least 50 GBytes free disk space.

 But be warned.
-Yocto builds can take a long time and require also some use quite some disk space. make sure you have at least 50GB free.
+Yocto builds can take a long time when run for the first time.

+# Let's start!

+Open a terminal and switch to the directory where you would like to start the
+project:
 ```
-sudo apt-get install gawk wget git-core diffstat unzip texinfo gcc-multilib build-essential chrpath socat
+sudo apt-get install gawk wget git-core diffstat \
+  unzip texinfo gcc-multilib build-essential chrpath socat
 mkdir yocto && cd yocto
 git clone git://git.yoctoproject.org/poky -b zeus
 source poky/oe-init-build-env build